DHS Has Used A Controversial Cell Phone Tracking Device More Than 1,800 Times

 A document obtained by BuzzFeed News shows the US Department of Homeland Security used secretive cell phone–tracking devices nationwide more than 1,800 times from 2013 to 2017.

 The information, obtained through a Freedom of Information Act request, shows that Homeland Security Investigations, a major investigative arm of DHS, used what's known as cell-site simulator over-the-air technology 1,885 times from Jan.
 1, 2013, to Oct.
-11, 2017.
+11, 2017 throughout the US.

 HSI investigates cross-border crimes that include immigration violations, financial fraud, and drug smuggling.
 DHS bills HSI as being its largest investigative presence outside the United States and having one of the largest international footprints of any US law enforcement agency.